Semien's game-ending single in 11th lifts A's over Angels - Philly

 Kole Calhoun and Cozart also homered for the Angels to back Garrett Richards, who began this season healthy following two injury-shortened years.
 Richards left his initial 2017 outing on April 5 at Oakland, then didn't pitch again for the Angels until Sept.
 5 because of a rare nerve irritation in his biceps.
 He missed most of 2016 with a torn ulnar collateral ligament.

+"I felt fine.
+The ball was coming out great.
+The stuff was good," Richards said.
+"I made one mistake to Khris Davis and unfortunately that happened to be the difference-maker today."

-Batting eighth as designated hitter, Ohtani swung at the first pitch and grounded a hard single to right field off Kendall Graveman in the second inning.
+Batting eighth as the designated hitter, Ohtani grounded a hard single to right field off Kendall Graveman in the second inning.
 He grounded out his next three times up before a strikeout in the 11th.

+"That's probably an at-bat I'm not going to forget for the rest of my life," Ohtani said through interpreter Ippei Mizuhara.
+"It's my first major league at-bat."

 Ohtani often looked overmatched in the Cactus League, managing just four singles in 32 at-bats (.125) and striking out 10 times.

-The 23-year-old Ohtani is set to start on the mound for the first time in Sunday's series finale against the A's.
+The 23-year-old Ohtani said he wasn't nervous as a hitter but "probably" will be when he starts on the mound for the first time in Sunday's series finale against the A's.

 Davis began his quest for a third straight 40-homer season, and Matt Olson tied the game at 4 with a solo shot moments later.

-Then Pujols chased Gravemen with a drive to left - No. 615 of his career - the slugger's fifth career homer on opening day.
+Then Pujols chased Graveman with a drive to left - No. 615 of his career - the slugger's fifth career homer on opening day.

 Graveman allowed five runs and seven hits in five innings with a strikeout and no walks in his second straight opening day start for Oakland.
 The A's played a day game home opener for the first time since 1994.